ambroiserey/dissertation/README.md

-Project Title: Generative adversarial networks to project the effects of colorectal cancer treatments on human single-cells
+## Project Title: Generative adversarial networks to project the effects of cancer treatments on human colorectal single-cells

 ### Part 1 - How to use the code